 Identified the user pain points and market needs;

-Performed extensive research at every stage, using techniques such as interviews, comparative research, observation for need findings, surveys, and other quantitative research methods;
+Performed extensive user research using interviews, competitive analysis, observation studies, surveys, and other research methods.

 Safety concerns for NYU women who use public transportation.